DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

   <img src="./images/tf-state.png" />
 </p>

 <b>Note</b>: Terraform created the state file where the current state of your infrastructure is captured.
-When running a plan - terraform will refer to the state to see how your desired state is different from your current state.
+When running a plan, Terraform will refer to the state to see how your desired state is different from your current state.
 The state can be configured to be stored remotely (i.e. Terraform Cloud/Enterprise, S3) so all your engineers have the same information to execute against.
 You can use `terraform state <option>` commands to manipulate your state.

 ## Using variables
-Terraform is making use of variables we can define and use in our configurations.
+Terraform is making use of variables that we can define and use in our configurations.
 Let's create a `variables.tf` file in the `/home/playground/workdir/Terraform-X-Minecraft` directory and paste the following:
 ```go
 variable "block_material" {
     type = string